ImadeusF/Laravel-Filament-Basic-Tutorial/README.md

 ```
 composer global require laravel/installer
 ```
-Then run :
+Then run (blog will be the name of your repertory):
 ```
 laravel new blog
 ```

 During the installation, select the following options:
 Breeze / Blade / Dark mode (choose what you prefer) / Pest / No Git / MySQL

 Breeze will allow you to immediately use a login and registration area (ready to use).

+Following the 'no git' option, the installation may seem to hang - please be patient.

 Under the terminal, go into your folder :
 ```